EetuEkman/solita-dev-academy-2023/README.md

 Make sure the docker is up and running.

 After the setup script finishes, open up browser and go to http://localhost:5000.

+The client is hosted [here](https://victorious-bay-04e773803.2.azurestaticapps.net/).

+:point_right: Please note that the SQL Server basic tier instance used for this demo is quite limited especially for the complex queries used for the detailed station page.
+For the best performance, please test the project locally.

 # Issues